andre-santos-pt/javardise/README.md

 ## Integration in other projects

 ### Dependencies (Gradle)
-Include the JAR resulting from **jar** (*build* category) as a dependency in the **build.gradle.kts**, replacing *%OS* with appropriate values.
-Because of SWT dependencies resolution, we need to tweak the process as well.
+Include the JAR resulting from **jar** (*build* category) as a dependency, replacing *%OS* with appropriate values.
+Because of SWT dependencies resolution, we also need to tweak the process (resolution strategy).
 Below is an example Gradle configuration for Windows.

 ```kotlin
 dependencies {